Family Law Scheduling Conference

 CAN FEES BE WAIVED?

 Court costs must be paid up front - at the time of filing.
 You can ask that the court waive the requirement that you pay those fees up front by filing a Motion for Waiver of Prepayment of Filing Fees.

-Once the prepayment requirement is waived, you may then ask the Judge or Magistrate at the time of the trial to waive all costs in the case.
+Once the prepayment requirement is waived, you may then ask the court at the time of the trial to waive all costs in the case.

 WHAT HAPPENS IF YOU DON'T SHOW UP FOR COURT- ORDERED PROGRAMS?